An Overview of Data Archiving Best Practices

-- By archiving stagnant data, the backup data set also becomes smaller, optimising backup times and cost of primary storage.
+- By archiving stagnant data, the backup data set also becomes smaller, optimizing backup times and cost of primary storage.

-- Using archiving as standard practice could add to a company’s data retention policy, optimising storage systems and storage practices.
+- Using archiving as standard practice could add to a company’s data retention policy, optimizing storage systems and storage practices.

 Archiving Best Practices

 - Multiple copies.
 It is important to have more than one backup of online data archives.
 Archiving to a remote location, like the cloud, is beneficial, mirroring to an additional server is advisable.
 Backup your archives, just because the data is stagnant does not necessarily mean it is obsolete.